kristinemlarson/gnssIR_python/README.md

 and L5.
 The signals are in the RINEX files, so you do not have to make a special request.
 (Warning: This is not always the case).
 Steps to follow to analyze the data from this site:

-[The data for LORG are archived at unavco](https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=LORG)  From the link, check out the start and end date.
+[The data for LORG are archived at unavco.](https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=LORG) From the UNAVCO site, figure out the start and end date for the data.
 Convert the month and day to day of year using ymd.py
 Then use rinex2snr.py to pick up the files and convert them.
 For 2018, it would be:

 ```sh